Hey there, dip lovers! Ready for an easy Knorr Spinach Dip Recipe that’s amazing and has no artichokes?

 If you prefer artichokes in your spinach dip, try clicking on the Spinach Artichoke Dip recipe here.

 Why you will love Spinach Dip made with Knorr!

-This is my favorite spinach dip recipe!
-It skips water chestnuts and doesn’t have any artichokes, so its a true delicious spinach dip recipe that everyone will want seconds of.
+My favorite spinach dip recipe, without water chestnuts or artichokes, is an authentic, delicious spinach dip recipe that everyone will want seconds of.